olmjo/RcppTN/README.md

 Functions for calculating moments are also available.

-The R package also provides a C++-level API for reproducible RNG from a truncated normal distribution.
+The R package also provides a C++--level API for reproducible RNG (and moment calculation) from a truncated normal distribution.

 ## More Information